Parsippany Hills High School: Academics

 Parsippany Hills High School offers the basic math, science, English, and history courses, but also has a wide range of elective courses ranging from human development to choir to marketing.
 Parsippany Hills also offers its students a wide range of Advanced Placement (AP) courses.

 96.8% of Parsippany Hills teachers hold a master's degree or doctorate in the field that they teach in.
 Parsippany Hills also has a student-to-faculty ratio of 10.6 students per every faculty member.

 Parsippany Hills students can connect to the Internet, with most school computers having Internet connections.
 Most wall-mounted televisions in the school are equipped with cable television.

 In order to graduate from Parsippany Hills High School, a student must take at least 24 credits of courses, where one credit equals a one period full-year class.
 A student must take four years of English, three years of mathematics, three years of science, three years of social sciences, one year of a career development course, one year of a foreign language, and one year of a visual and performing arts elective.
 In addition, all students must pass the New Jersey High School Proficiency Assessment (HSPA) in their junior or senior year.

 Parsippany Hills High School uses a four marking-period year, which are known as quarters.
 Two quarters make up one semester.
-The school does not use any form of block days in order to schedule classes.
-Rather, the classes are scheduled into an 8-period day, where periods last for about forty minutes each with four minutes in between classes.
+The school uses a rotating drop-block schedule, where each student attends 6 of their 8 classes each day.
+Each period is 56 minutes with a 4 minute passing period between classes.